 This art form originated in ancient times and its history can be traced back to the 15th century, when it was performed for the first time in Italy.
-After that, there was no looking back as it spread to many other countries and become a popular dance form.
-Famous dancers and contributors are remembered and honored even today for their wonderful performances.
-Let's take a look at some of them.
+After that, there was no looking back as it spread to many other countries and became a popular dance form.
+Famous dancers, contributors are remembered and honored even today for their performances.

 Even the modern-day ballet is a contribution of the legendary ballet dancers (male dancers) and ballerinas (female dancers).
-Nowadays, there are many schools that provide academic programs for learning ballet dance.
-If you are interested in dancing and have a passion for ballet, then you can make a career in ballet dancing.
-You can enroll in a good university program, which can help you in getting through dance companies.
+Nowadays, many schools provide academic programs for learning ballet dance.
+If you have a passion and want to make a career in ballet, then enroll in a good university program, which can help you get through dance companies.